-Did you know that 88% of women change their name after marriage, and a recent newlywed survey from Zola found that the #1 hardest part of marriage is name change?
+Did you know that 88% of women change their name after marriage?
+A recent newlywed survey from Zola found that the #1 hardest part of marriage is name change?
 As MissNowMrs name-change experts with over 500,000 name changes under our belts, we’ve got you covered.
-Here’s a list of how to change your name after marriage!
+Here’s a step-by-step guide for how to change your name after marriage!

 The name you write on your marriage license may impact your name change options.
 Always read up on your state of residence’s name change laws.
 For example, if you live in California and want to use your maiden name as a middle name, or create a blended name with your spouse, be sure to write your intended name(s) on the marriage license.
-This ensures that you will be able to use the married name change process to get the name you want, and not have to go through an expensive drawn out petitioning of the court system for a legal name change order.
+Researching ensures that you will be able to use the married name change process to get the name you want.
+It also helps you avoid going through an expensive drawn-out petitioning of the court system for a legal name change order.

-While name change is a personal decision, it is in your best interest to tell both sides of families the exact name you intend to use (whether you elect to change or not.)
-This will allow anyone who is planning a monogrammed gift or writing a wedding check to use the correct name, and also prevents the awkward situation of being unable to return mis-monogramed gifts or asking for checks to be re-written with different names.
+While name change after marriage is a personal decision, it is in your best interest to tell both sides of families the exact name you intend to use (whether you elect to change or not.)
+This will allow anyone who is planning a monogrammed gift or writing a wedding check to use the correct name.
+It also prevents the awkward situation of being unable to return mis-monogrammed gifts or asking for checks to be re-written with different names.

-One of the easiest and most satisfying name changes are across social media.
-Facebook makes the transition of name, super easy, and you can decide to keep your Instagram, SnapChat, and Twitter handles the same, while changing the name associated with your account, or you can start a new account, or a joint account with your spouse depending on what suits your needs and relationship.
+One of the easiest and most satisfying name changes after marriage are across social media.
+Facebook makes the transition of name, super easy, and you can decide to keep your Instagram, SnapChat, and Twitter handles the same, while changing the name associated with your account.
+Or you can create a new account, or a joint account with your spouse depending on what suits your needs and relationship.
 Email accounts can be updated using your account settings tabs.

-The first place to file for your name change is with the Social Security Administration.
+The first federal to-do is accomplishing your Social Security name change.
 Complete the SS-5 and then file in-person or by mail.
 You will need to include or show your certified marriage certificate and a photo ID (such as a driver’s license or passport.)
 In approximately two weeks you will receive your new Social Security card with your new married name.

 Social Security is supposed to notify the IRS of your new married name when they process your SS-5 form.
 However, you should file the IRS 8822 form for free to ensure they know of your new married name.
 In our experience, it is well worth the 5 minutes of effort to avoid any tax and/or tax return snags stemming from having two different names.